- The CPCC

 Canada is one of about 40 countries around the world, working to help ensure that artists and songwriters are paid when their music is copied.

-More information on private copying regimes in other countries is available in the report on a recent survey conducted by Stichting de Thuiskopie, the Dutch Private Copying Society.
+More information on private copying regimes in other countries is available in a survey conducted by WIPO and Stichting de Thuiskopie.

 When Canadians began copying music for their own personal use, such as making a mixed tape, they were not getting permission to make copies, and were not paying the creators for this use of their music.
 Since permission had not been granted, these private copies were an infringement of the creators’ copyright.

 In 1997 Canada’s Copyright Act was changed to allow Canadians to copy music onto blank audio recording media for their private use.
 In return, the private copying levy was created to provide compensation to music creators for the use of their music.
 Canadians pay a small levy on the blank audio recording media ordinarily used for private copying.